The History of Sacrifice

 And the LORD smelled a sweet savour; and the LORD said in his heart, I will not again curse the ground any more for man's sake; for the imagination of man's heart is evil from his youth; neither will I again smite any more every thing living, as I have done.

-and that we could please him by offering him a cow, or other meats.
+and that we could please him by offering him a goat, or other meats.
 Later, through Moses, he even gave elaborate instructions on preparing the meats, including salt.

 Jasher 1:15 And it was at the expiration of a few years, that they brought an approximating offering to the Lord, and Cain brought from the fruit of the ground, and Abel brought from the firstlings of his flock from the fat thereof, and God turned and inclined to Abel and his offering, and a fire came down from the Lord from heaven and consumed it.